JvanKatwijk/dab-pluto/README.md

 The chosen approach has a number of disadvantages as well:

-	a. the device driver is not independent anymore, it "knows" it has to pass the incoming samples to a given processor;
+	a. the device driver is not independent anymore, it "knows" it has to pass the incoming samples to a given processor and has a reference to the "ofdm processor" as one of its parameters;

-	b. the frequency correction is closely coupled to the thread collecting the device.
+	b. the frequency correction is done in the thread where the samples are collected from the device.
 In e.g. the RTLSDR driver it is not allowed to alter settings from within the callback function;

 	c. the code of the ofdm processor is now built up as a really huge case statement, a sample is sent to the ofdm processor, and some form of "global" state has to be maintained to guide the sample to the place where it is processed.
-So, readability of the code is less!
+The "state" of the ofdm decoding is now maintained in a number of global variables, reducing the readability of the code!

 ---------------------------------------------------------------------------
 Limitations